jessesquires/jessesquires.com/_posts/2014-10-01-adaptive-user-interfaces.md

 excerpt: When the App Store launched, there was one iPhone with one screen size and one pixel density.
 Designing your user interfaces was relatively simple and the technical debt of hard-coding them was cheap.
 Today, developers and designers face many challenges in creating apps that must work on dozens of different devices.
 Long gone are the days
 ---

 When the App Store launched, there was one iPhone with one screen size and one pixel density.
 Designing your user interfaces was relatively simple and the [technical debt](http://martinfowler.com/bliki/TechnicalDebt.html) of hard-coding them was cheap.
 Today, developers and designers face many challenges in creating apps that must work on dozens of different devices.
 [Long gone](https://www.apple.com/iphone/compare/) are the days of 480x320.
-We can no longer depend on phyiscal screen sizes and must always be prepared for the next generation of devices.
+We can no longer depend on physical screen sizes and must always be prepared for the next generation of devices.

 #### Devices have traits